Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Other Nearby Attractions

+Syracuse is located in one of the most beautiful areas of the country.
 If you have an extra day or two you should check out Niagara Falls, Turning Stone Casino, Cooperstown and the World Famous Baseball Hall of Fame, Thousand Islands or the Finger Lakes wineries (all are within 2 ½ hours of Syracuse).
 A national travel writer recently named the Finger Lakes and the 1000 Islands in the Top 10 of all Lake Districts in the world!
-Cruising famous Skaneateles Lake on a boat, For the sportsmen in the Fall: World Class Salmon fishing is just 40 minutes north in Pulaski.
+Cruising famous Skaneateles Lake on a boat, For the sportsmen in the Fall: World Class Salmon and Steelhead fishing is just 40 minutes north in Pulaski.
 If you really want a special trip try mixing in fishing and stay up in Pulaski for a few days and check here first for anything you forgot.
 A few more suggestions.
 Finally, something for the kids close by.
-Big Don's Wild River is less than 15 minutes from Downtown in Cicero.
-If you are driving north on I-81 the Greek Peak Resort offers both an indoor water park, motel rooms and other outdoor activities.
-It is about 45 minutes south of Syracuse.
+Big Don's Wild River is about 15 minutes from Downtown in Cicero.
+About 45 mins south on I-81 is the Greek Peak Resort offers both an indoor water park, motel rooms and other outdoor activities.

 Turning Stone Casino--Oneida Nation